Mekong River Delta:

 What began as a simple stopover transformed into a sensory journey—A daily routine of what I call “Can Tho Wanderrings”, including magical moments like filled with sticky buns on bobbing boats, sacred Khmer lunches, and market stalls whispering stories from every smoky wok.

-Floating, Tasting, and Finally Seeing
+Floating, Tasting, and Finally Seeing The Mekong River Delta

 However, I stayed.